 Give street address.
-Spell out name of State, don't abbreviate.
-Put your return address in the upper left hand return address in the upper left hand corner of envelope (not on the back) and always look at your letter before dropping in the mail to see if it is properly addressed.
-This care in the use of the mails is for your benefit and speeds up the dispatch and delivery of mail matter. of mail matter.
+Spell out name

+of State, don't abbreviate.
+Put your

+return address in the upper left hand corner of envelope (not on the back) and always look at your letter before dropping in the mail to see if it is properly addressed.
+This care in the use of the mails is for your benefit and speeds up the dispatch and delivery of mail matter.

 If you have any complaints of poor service make them to your postmaster.
-He has instructions to investigate them and report to the department.
+He has instructions to investigate them and report to the department. corner of envelope (not on the back)